unoplatform/uno/doc/articles/feature-flags.md

 ### Default preferred placement

-By default, `ComboBox` popup is placed in such a way that the currently selected item is centered abocve the `ComboBox`.
-If you want to adjust this behavior on non-Windows targets, set the `DefaultDropDownPreferredPlacement` property.
+By default, `ComboBox` popup is placed in such a way that the currently selected item is centered above the `ComboBox`.
+If you want to adjust this behavior on non-Windows targets, set the `Uno.UI.FeatureConfiguration.ComboBox.DefaultDropDownPreferredPlacement` property.

 ### Allow popup under translucent status bar

 By default, the `ComboBox` popup will not extend under the status bar even if it is set as translucent.
-If you want to change this behavior, set the `AllowPopupUnderTranslucentStatusBar` property to `true`.
+If you want to change this behavior, set the `Uno.UI.FeatureConfiguration.ComboBox.AllowPopupUnderTranslucentStatusBar` property to `true`.
+This property is Android-specific.

 ## Popups